Home > Analyses > Technology > Garmin Ltd.

 Opportunities

-• expanding wearable tech and fitness markets
+• expanding wearable tech market

 Threats

-• supply chain disruptions impacting hardware production
+• supply chain risks impacting hardware manufacturing

 Stock Price Action Analysis